Click the play button below, or subscribe and listen through our podcast on iTunes, Stitcher, Google Play, or Spotify.

-I’m living a very different life than I thought I would be four or five years ago.
+I’m living a very different life than I thought I would be when I first became a coach.

 It’s easy, when you’re looking ahead to the future, to visualize only the golden, stellar, awesome parts.
 Obviously, right?
 I mean, who sits around visualizing the mundane and tedious and frustrating bits of their future?

 I certainly didn’t.
-All I saw, four or five years ago, was a life of purpose and ease — days full of meaningful client sessions, bountiful green juices, leisurely yoga afternoons … basically your stereotypical cool-girl Instagram feed. <eye roll>
+All I saw when we first started this business was a life of purpose and ease — days full of meaningful client sessions, bountiful green juices, leisurely yoga afternoons … basically your stereotypical cool-girl Instagram feed. 🙄

-I do have plenty of clients, and they certainly fill my career with meaning and purpose (as does hosting this podcast, writing blogs, and leading our online programs).
+I do have plenty of clients, and they certainly fill my career with meaning and purpose (as does podcasting, writing, and welcoming new participants into our course.).

 But in my rosy visualizations, I never pictured what owning a business is actually like — the unpredictable income, the necessity of playing almost ALL of the roles that would normally be divided among a team, the long days, the sense of responsibility for keeping it afloat.